 The features available at this point are not as robust as you would get on macOS or Linux.
-However, one can still set some useful hot corner actions as you’ll see.
+However, you can still set up hot corners in Windows 10 to get similar productivity benefits.

 - Click on the monitor icon in the taskbar to view the available options for each corner of your screen.

 - Make sure the toggle switch for hot corners is set to enabled.

 - Select your preferred action for each corner of your screen.
 The four options represent each corner: top-left, top-right, bottom-left and bottom-right.

 For example, you can set the top-right corner to “All Windows.”
 This will give you a birds-eye view of all your open windows and virtual desktops whenever you move your mouse to that corner.